yevheniivolokitin/yevheniivolokitin/README.md

 🌍  I'm based in Praha <br>
 🖥️  See my portfolio at <br>
 ✉️  You can contact me at hej1ow9h@gmail.com <br>
-🚀  I'm currently working on Metrica Design Studio <br> в 🧠  I'm learning HTML, CSS, JS, React, Node.JS <br>
+🚀  I'm currently working on Metrica Design Studio <br> 🧠  I'm learning HTML, CSS, JS, React, Node.JS <br>
 🤝  I'm open to collaborating on any interesting projects to <br>
 Skills <br>